Logging¶

 Default Fallback

 If you don't supply a logger, Protolink instantiates a ConsoleLogger for you automatically.
-The log level is derived from the verbosity argument passed to the Agent (0 -> WARNING, 1 -> INFO, 2 -> DEBUG).
+The log level is derived from the verbosity argument passed to the Agent (0 suppresses the standard Agent logger methods, 1 -> INFO, 2 -> DEBUG).

 Logging API Reference¶